Study abroad, step by step

-Once you have opted for a period of study abroad, you first need to draw up a list of universities in order of preference.
+Once you have determined when you will study abroad, you should work on your list of university destinations, in order of preference.
 There are various factors to consider when building this list, such as the compatibility with your programme of study, language, the university’s main disciplines, travel arrangements and the costs of your stay.

-Check the partner universities through our advanced search engine.
+Check Sciences Po partner universities using our advanced search engine.

-You’ll find information on your selected universities as well as the reports written by Sciences Po students who have studied there before you.
+You will find information on all universities as well as the reports written by Sciences Po students who have studied there before you.

-During the Fall semester, attend the information sessions on the regions or countries you are interested in.
+During the Fall semester, attend the regional information sessions relevant for your project.